backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

       region: <AWS_REGION>
 ```

-Replace `<TENANT_ID>` with the value of `Directory (tenant) ID` of the AAD App and `<AWS_REGION>` with the AWS region identifier where the ALB is deployed (for example: `eu-central-1`).
+Replace `<TENANT_ID>` with the value of `Directory (tenant) ID` of the App Registration and `<AWS_REGION>` with the AWS region identifier where the ALB is deployed (for example: `eu-central-1`).

 ## Conclusion

-Once it's deployed, after going through the AAD authentication flow, Backstage should display the AAD user details.
+Once it's deployed, after going through the Entra ID authentication flow, Backstage should display the Entra user details.

 <!-- links -->